CARV-ICS-FORTH/knot/docs/user.rst

 Select a folder to navigate into that path (the current path is shown above the list), or a file to download it.
 Select the "Actions" button to download a folder as an archive or delete an object (non-empty folders can not be deleted).
 Respective actions are also available to upload compatible image files (ending in ``.tar``) and add templates (ending in ``.template.yaml``).

+Files are mounted in containers under ``/private`` and ``/shared`` respectively.

 .. figure:: images/files-screen.png

 To add a new folder or upload file(s) at the current path, click on the respective buttons on the right.
 Note that you can not overwrite an existing folder or file.

 .. note::
    The "Files" screen is meant to provide the very basic of file-related operations.
-Use the notebook environment ("Zeppelin" service) as you would use a shell on a UNIX-based machine to control the filesystem in a more elaborate manner.
+Use the notebook environment of the "Zeppelin" service as you would use a shell on a UNIX-based machine to control the filesystem in a more elaborate manner, or create a "File Browser" service for a web-based management interface on a specific folder.

 Administration
 --------------